 Course Overload.
-A course overload is defined as registration for any additional hours of credit above the number of credit hours outlined for each semester in the Doctor of Pharmacy curriculum.
-In order to register for course overloads, students must have a grade point average of 2.5 or better.
-In addition, students must have the approval of 1) the Assistant Dean for Academic Affairs; and 2) the Assistant Dean for Student Affairs and Admissions if they desire to enroll in more than 21 hours of credit per semester, including electives and other courses taken at outside institutions for pharmacy credit or in other colleges or schools within the university, whether for pharmacy credit or not.
-Per University policies students may not exceed a total of 22 hours in any given semester.
-Extra electives in one semester may not be used to replace designated electives in another semester.
+A course overload is defined as registration for any additional hours of credit above the number of credit hours in the prescribed full-time cohort course load for each semester in the Doctor of Pharmacy curriculum.
+In order to register for course overloads, students must have a grade point average of at least 2.5.
+In addition, students must have the approval of the Associate Dean for Academic Affairs and the Assistant Dean for Student Affairs if they desire to enroll in more than 21 hours of credit per semester, including electives and other courses taken at outside institutions for pharmacy credit or in other colleges or schools within the university, whether for pharmacy credit or not.
+Per University policies, students may not exceed a total of 22 hours in any given semester.
+Extra electives in one semester may not be used to replace designated electives in another semester unless scheduled as part of an academic recovery plan at the discretion of the College administration.